davidoram/beaker/docs/transcript.md

 - Finally we unmarshall the bytes to an object using the `jsonschema.UnmarshalJSON` function.
 If its invalid JSON this will return an error.
 - Finally we ask the `schema` object to `Validate` that data, which confirms that the JSON matches the Schema definition.
 This is where our library performs all the "heavy lifting" validating all the elements of that JSON for us.
 If it fails at this step its a "caller" error and we bail, but if it suceeds we have good JSON input and the `validateJSON` method returns.

 OK, back to `stockAddHandler`, next we call `decodeRequest`.
 This function looks a little different from the others because its a **generic** function.
-I'm passing in `schemas.StockAddRequest` inside square brackets, and that parameter tells the function what type I want returned by the function, it has regular parametrs of a context and the request scope object.
-Lets look at how it works
+I'm passing in `schemas.StockAddRequest` inside square brackets, and that parameter tells the function what type I want returned by the function, it has regular parameters of a context and the request scope object.
+Lets look at how it works.

 The`decodeRequest` function is a generic helper that decodes incoming request data into a specified type T, while integrating tracing and error handling: